 1. Officers will be pre-screened by elements of MCU and CD&I to determine whether the applicants are qualified to represent the Marine Corps.

 2. Officers recommended with confidence in the pre-screening will be forwarded to the Commandant's Education Board for final selection as a sub-board.

 3. Officers will be notified of PHDP selection results via MARADMIN immediately following the PhD selection portion of the Commandant’s Education Board in order to provide selectees sufficient time to apply to doctoral programs.

 4. Receipt of orders to either of the tracks is contingent upon official acceptance to an approved doctoral program.
 Dir, MM is the final approval authority for all assignments to the PHDP.

 5. Marines pending screening by a promotion board may be selected contingent upon selection to the next rank.

 Documentation (see sample application at link below)

-Program application questions may be directed to MMOA via e-mail at firstname.lastname@example.org.
+2. PHDP-S questions may be directed to MCU for program requirements via e-mail to MCU_PHDPS_APPLICATION(AT)USMCU.EDU.